jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 ##### Defeating CSRF

-To defeat the CSRF protection, an attack would have to send an "un-safe" state-changing request to the BEFFE, that:
+To defeat the CSRF protection, an attack would have to send an "unsafe" state-changing request to the BEFFE, that:

 1. Included in the request is a signed `anti-csrf-tok` cookie, signed with the same HMAC key stored on the BEFFE.
-2. Included in the request is an
-   `anti-csrf-tok` header containing a CSRF token (paired to the cookie above), encrypted with the same AES encryption key stored on the BEFFE.
+2. Included in the request is an `anti-csrf-tok` header containing a CSRF token (paired to the cookie above), encrypted with the same AES encryption key stored on the BEFFE.
 3. That CSRF token (above) would have had to include the ID of the currently authenticated user (a.k.a. session ID).
 Or include no user ID for an anonymous call.
 4. Included an `origin` header (or included a `referer` header) that matched the origin of the JS app.
 5. By-passed the browsers CORS pre-flight check.

 For an attacker to do this from JavaScript running in the same browser, they need to defeat these challenges:

 * Point 1 (above): The current cookies (including `anti-csrf-tok`) are automatically sent to the BEFFE (by the browser) when making a cross-origin request from www.hacker.com to www.yourproduct.com.
 In a compliant browser, JavaScript should not be allowed to create (read or write) its own HTTP-Only cookies.
 Even if they could do this, they would have to know the same HMAC secret as the BEFFE to create a valid signature for that cookie value.
-* Point 2: The JS on www.hacker.com would have to download a request to www.yourproduct.com/index.html and read the HTML to retrieve a value for the
-  `csrf-token` from the HTML.
+* Point 2: The JS on www.hacker.com would have to download a request to www.yourproduct.com/index.html and read the HTML to retrieve a value for the `csrf-token` from the HTML.
 This is forbidden by the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) (SOP) in compliant browsers.
-The JS on www.hacker.com would have to write the
-  `anti-csrf-tok` header on the request with the value it reads from the `index.html` page.
-Writing custom headers on requests (like:
-  `anti-csrf-tok`) is forbidden by SOP in compliant browsers.
+The JS on www.hacker.com would have to write the `anti-csrf-tok` header on the request with the value it reads from the `index.html` page.
+Writing custom headers on requests (like: `anti-csrf-tok`) is forbidden by SOP in compliant browsers.
 * Point 3: The JS on www.hacker.com would have to know the AES encryption key on the BEFFE to create their own token value.
 (They could, however, use their own encrypted token and related cookie, from monitoring their own account on the site, to force a re-login of their account and initiate a "Login CSRF").
 * Point 4: The JS on www.hacker.com would have to spoof the `origin` or `referer` headers on the request.
 The browser should not allow JavaScript to do this.
 * Point 5: The JS on www.hacker.com would have to bypass the CORS preflight check set on www.yourproduct.com in order for any state-changing API call to succeed.

 All of these things above would have to happen in JS on www.hacker.com to bypass the CSRF protection on any state-changing XHR request.